 |MacOS||10.14 Mojave and above|

-First, the device must have an actuator.
-Apple iPhones now include a Taptic Engine capable of reproducing Lofelt Studio’s haptics, but Apple iPads do not.
+First, the device must have an adequate haptic actuator.
+In the case of Apple products, iPhones now include a Taptic Engine capable of reproducing Lofelt Studio’s haptics, but iPads do not.
 So, users will feel haptics when running your application on a compatible iPhone, but they will not when running the same application on an iPad.

-Additionally, Lofelt Studio makes use of Apple’s Core Haptics framework to generate haptics on iPhones.
-Core Haptics was introduced in iOS 13 and is only supported on iPhone 8 and newer models.
+Secondly, Lofelt Studio makes use of the device’s own APIs to generate haptics, such as Apple’s Core Haptics framework and Android’s Vibration API.
+When dealing with Apple phones, keep in mind that Core Haptics was introduced in iOS 13 and is only supported on iPhone 8 and newer models.
 Core Haptics doesn’t work on earlier model phones, such as iPhone 7, even though these phones do contain a Taptic Engine.
+For Android devices, they must be running Android 8 (API Level 26) or newer.

-The current version of Lofelt Studio—the frameworks and the Studio mobile app—supports the following devices and operating systems:
+The current version of Lofelt Studio—the frameworks and the Studio mobile app—have been verified on the following device and OS configurations:

 |Make and Model||Operating System|

-The current version of Lofelt Studio can be used with the following development systems:
+The current version of Lofelt Studio can be used with the following development systems and engines: